History of the Hungarian language: Proto-Hungarian

 Around 1000 BC, the linguistic ancestors of the Hungarians had moved southwest from their previous territories, the region west of the Ural Mountains, the eastern frontier of Europe; hence the Hungarian language separated from its closest relatives, the Ob-Ugric languages, which further divided into the Mansi language and the Khanty language.
 (This split may have occurred only later, and their speakers were influenced by an Asian, possibly Western-Siberian tribe, as the Mansis and Khantys moved northeast.)
 Proto-Hungarian likely had contacts with the Permic languages at this time, as indicated by a nontrivial number of shared vocabulary and sound developments (which are not found in the other Uralic languages).

 The Hungarians gradually changed their way of living from settled hunting to nomadic cattle-raising.
 Their most important animals included sheep and cattle.
-There are no written resources on the era, thus little is known about it.
+There are no written sources on the era, thus little is known about it.

 After a long journey, the Hungarians had settled the coastal region of the northeastern Black Sea (Levédia).
 With the fall of Attila's empire, the Huns had receded to this area, and established their new state, which also ruled over the Hungarians.
 A possible memoir of this is a Hungarian myth of Hunor and Magor.
 According to the legend they were the twin sons of King Nimrod and the ancestors of the Huns and the Magyars (Hungarians) respectively.